mikaelbr/node-notifier/README.md

 });
 ```

-**For Mac OS notifications, icon and contentImage requires OS X 10.9.**
+**For macOS notifications, icon and contentImage requires macOS 10.9.**

 Sound can be one of these: `Basso`, `Blow`, `Bottle`, `Frog`, `Funk`, `Glass`,
 `Hero`, `Morse`, `Ping`, `Pop`, `Purr`, `Sosumi`, `Submarine`, `Tink`.